devcronberg/Days2Xmas_ASPNETMVC_Demo/README.md

-# Demo of MVC (Core 3.1)
+# Demo of

-This application is a demo of ASP.NET Core MVC (version 3.1).
+This application is a demo of ASP.NET Core MVC (version 5.0).
 It uses a calcultaion of days to christmas to show several features of MVC including:

 - Calculate in view
 - Calculate in controller and use of ViewBag